-As we approach Christmas in less than a week, I’ve been thinking about what separates Jesus from other great religious figures of history.
+As we approach Christmas in just a few days, I’ve been thinking about what separates Jesus from other great religious figures of history.
 Many faith traditions lay claim to famous religious leaders and founders, but Jesus is different.
 Jesus claimed to be more than a good teacher or leader.
 Jesus claimed to be God.
 Some deny this truth about Jesus’ teaching, but the New Testament leaves little room for doubt: Jesus claimed to be God and taught this truth to His followers.

 He Spoke As Though He Was God

 While all Biblical prophets of God made statements on God’s behalf, they were careful to preface their proclamations with “This is what the LORD Almighty says,” or “This is what the LORD says,” but Jesus never used such a preface.
 Instead, Jesus always prefaced his statements with, “Verily, verily, I say to you,” (KJV) or “I tell you the truth,” (NASB).
 Prophets spoke for God, but Jesus consistently spoke as God.

 He Claimed the Title Used by God

 Faithful Jews recognized the fact that God identified Himself to Moses as the great “I AM” (Exodus 3:14).
 Yet Jesus (in referring to Himself) told the Jewish religious leaders that “before Abraham was born, I AM”.
 They immediately recognized that He was identifying Himself as God and were so angered by this ‘blasphemy’ that they “picked up stones to stone him.”
 (Jesus also identified Himself as the great I AM in Mark 14:62, John 18:5-6, 8:24, and 8:28).